PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 boundaries explicit and usable by different kinds of users.

 The new Rust model should not copy SLR's block model directly.
-It adds typed logical and classical values, explicit gadget input/output contracts, linear region arguments and yields, hierarchical black-box views, late selection among implementations, and a semantic distinction between physical conditional execution and Pauli-frame updates.
+It adds typed logical and classical values, explicit gadget input/output contracts, single-use region arguments and yields, hierarchical black-box views, late selection among implementations, and a semantic distinction between physical conditional execution and Pauli-frame updates.
 It also makes resource summaries,